 Performance Vs. Targets

 The first section, Performance vs. Targets, shows your performance compared to your ROE targets.
 The bar named "Average" on the far left side of this chart is the average of the past 5 months (indicated with grey headers) of closed opportunities.
 Opportunities here are sorted according to their close date.

 Charts will be green if you have met your targets for that period, and red if you have not.
 The more above the target you are, the brighter the green will be; the farther below your target you are, the brighter the red.
 The selected month (in this case, December 2019) will be boxed in and everything preceding the current period will be indicated by gray labels.
 The vertical light gray bars in the background represent the ROE targets.
 You might notice that the gray bars move from month to month.
 This isn't because the ROE Targets are moving around each month, but because each product might have a different ROE Target and the mix of bookings from period to period will shift.

 Hovering over any of the bars will show you additional information on that month's performance.

 The second section, Production/Pipeline, shows you the loan balance, commitment, gross funding, net funding, deposits, and other fees based on one of the following selections in the Group By dropdown: lender, product, stage, region, or risk rating month by month.
-The chart shows the "Closed & Won" deals whose expected closing month has passed, and doesn't include deals that were lost.
+The chart shows the "Closed & Won" deals whose expected closing month has passed or is upcoming, and doesn't include deals that were lost.
 Each product (or lender, stage, region, or risk rating based on the Group By selection in Production/Pipeline) is represented by a different color, which is consistent across all of the charts, and the size of the bars indicates how much of your portfolio for that month is made up of each.
-The selected month (in this case, August 2017) will be boxed in.
+The selected month (in this case, December 2019) will be boxed in.
 Everything preceding the current period will be indicated by gray labels.